Traven-B/mymodern/project_docs/DETAILED_README.md

 cmake is a required dependency for the upcoming kostya/lexbor installation.

-A Debian specific installation command of the most likely missing build tool, `cmake`, is mentioned at the top of the kostya/lexbor README.
+A Debian / Ubuntu  specific installation command of the most likely missing build tool, `cmake`, is mentioned at the top of the [kostya/lexbor][] README.

 ```sh
 sudo apt install cmake